xoldd/talawa-api/docs/environment_variables.md

 When talawa api is run within a container environment this variable must be assigned a value of `0.0.0.0` for the host system to have access to the port talawa api listens on within the container at runtime.

+## API_IS_GRAPHIQL

+This environment variable is used to enable or disable serving the graphiql web client from the taalwa api server.

+## API_IS_PINO_PRETTY

+This environment variable is used to enable or disable pretty logging for the talawa api server.

 ## API_LOG_LEVEL

 This environment variable is used to configure the [log level](https://github.com/pinojs/pino/blob/main/docs/api.md#logger-level) for talawa api's [pino.js](https://github.com/pinojs/pino) logger.
 Possible values are `debug`, `error`, `fatal`, `info`, `trace` and `warn`.
 More information can be found at [this](https://github.com/pinojs/pino/blob/main/docs/api.md#logger-level) link.